david-schaller/AsymmeTree/development notes/implementation.md

 - [x] Spot the places in the code where rates are updated or should be updated
 - [x] plan the changes.
+- [ ] Check updated theoretical description to update rates, in  [Math and Algorithms.md](Math and Algorithms.md) section *Update rates based on gene-gene interactions*.
+- [ ] Create a backup of current progress.
+- [ ] Plan refactor of code, we don't need to collect 'interactors'.
+We still need the inverse maps.

 ### AI implementation notes